aSolorzano20/OCP_1Z0_829_theory/Chapter-5-Methods/chapter_5_methods.md

 - A static member cannot call an instance member without referencing an instance of the class.
 - A static method or instance method can call a static method because static methods don’t require an object to use.
 - Only an instance method can call another instance method on the same class without using a reference variable.
-- fact that static (and instance) variables are automatically initialized to the default value for that type, which is 0 for int.
+- Fact that static (and instance) variables are automatically initialized to the default value for that type, which is 0 for int.
 - a static method cannot call an instance method without a reference.
 <br>